hdulay/terraform-confluent/README.md

 This project shows how to use terraform to build a cluster on AWS and deploy a Confluent Platform.

-* Create a tf file with these variables set:
+* Create a myvars.tf file with these variables set:

 ```terraform
 variable "AWS_ACCESS_KEY" {